UnderVolt/chocomint/README.md

 In-development Minecraft ModLoader, Client and Optimizer.

 ## Status
 This client is under heavy development, and might break eventually.
-We do **not** recommend using development/nightly builds as your daily driver.
+We do **not** recommend using development/nightly builds as your daily driver, unless you want to submit bugs/glitch reports.

 ## Do you have an idea, or something doesn't work?
 We're accepting bug reports and feature requests.